 - They are suitable for operation at high rpm, and thus can be driven by electric motor,

 - They are good for high viscosity fluids, pumps are quiet, smooth running and reliable.

 - Such type of pumps have a bucket type piston inside a cylindrical liner, the bucket is lined with piston rings.

 - The bucket is connected to the gearbox by a piston rod, crosshead, and a conrod assembly.
 This gearbox is driven by an electric motor.

 - The liner is connected to independent sets of spring type discharge and suction valves.

 - The downward movement of the bucket creates a vacuum on the top of the bucket.
 Due to this, the suction valve of the top set opens and draws liquid into the liner.

 - The upward movement of the bucket creates a suction below the bucket, the suction valve in the bottom set now opens and draws liquid into the liner

 - The upward movement of the bucket also causes the liquid on the top of the bucket to be forced into the top set, thus causing the discharge valve to lift.
 As the discharge valve lifts, the liquid flows into the discharge line.

-- The next downward movement similarly cause the liquid below the bucket to be forced into the bottom set, thus lifting the discharge valve.
-The liquid flows into the dischare line.
+- The next downward movement similarly causes the liquid below the bucket to be forced into the bottom set, thus lifting the discharge valve.
+The liquid flows into the discharge line.

-- The same downward movement cause the similar effect as explained in point 4.
+- The same downward movement causes the similar effect as explained in point 4.

 - As this pump causes liquid to be discharged from both top and bottom, it is known as a double acting reciprocating pump.

-- An air vessel is provided in the dischare line to reduce the pressure fluctuations caused by up and down movement of the bucket.
+- An air vessel is provided in the discharge line to reduce the pressure fluctuations caused by up and down movement of the bucket.

 - A relief valve is also provided to avoid excessive pressure build up.